zaproxy/zaproxy-website/site/content/blog/2020-04-09-automate-security-testing-with-zap-and-github-actions/index.md

 developing the application.
 To cater to this need ZAP provides a baseline scan feature to find common security faults in a web application without doing any active attacks.

-Furthermore, GitHub Actions makes it easier to automate how to scan and secure web applications at scale.
+Furthermore, [GitHub Actions](https://github.com/features/actions) makes it easier to automate how to scan and secure web applications at scale.
 Actions let you write scripts that are triggered based on certain events in your GitHub repo such as — creating a new issue, pushing a commit, or on a scheduled basis.
 This makes it convenient and easy to automate security testing and to run ZAP scans without involving any of your own infrastructures.
-The ZAP baseline action is available in the Github Marketplace under the actions/security category.
+The ZAP baseline action is available in the GitHub Marketplace under the actions/security category.

 The [ZAP baseline-action](https://github.com/marketplace/actions/owasp-zap-baseline-scan) can be configured to periodically scan a publicly available web application.
 Also, ZAP baseline-action can be configured to public and private repositories as well.
 Based on the scan results ZAP will maintain an active issue in GitHub repository.
 The action will update the issue if it identifies any new or resolved alerts and will close the issue if all the alerts have been resolved.
-A detailed report is attached with the issue to get more information regarding the identified alerts.
-The report is available in HTML and markdown formats.
+A detailed report is attached to the workflow run to get more information regarding the identified alerts.
+The report is available in HTML and Markdown formats.

 The following image shows how the GitHub Actions will notify the user with consequent scans.